-Selecting this option means the router will attempt to authenticate dial-in users with the CHAP protocol first.
+Select this option to force the router to authenticate dial-in authenticate dial-in users with the CHAP protocol first.
 If the dial-in user does not support this protocol, it will fall back to use the PAP protocol for authentication.